arcadelab/deepdrr/README.md

 The second one performs inference using pretrained models of nnU-Net.
 User can use `TaskType` to choose the paticular pretrained model.

-### Use existing segmentation mask to simulate X-Ray image
+### Use the new segmentation method to simulate X-Ray image

 The `use_nnunet` module contains the following utilities:

-`.read_mask(dir, LabelType)`: Read the segmentation mask with the corresponding label format of `LabelType`.
+`.read_mask(dir, LabelType)`: Read an existing segmentation mask with the corresponding label format of `LabelType`.
 Assign corresponding material property according to this mask when performing projection.

 `.nnu_segmentation(input, TaskType)`: For the input CT image, automatically generate the corresponding mask using one of the pretrained model of nnU-Net (the choose of pretrained model is controlled by `TaskType`), and perform projection using the generated mask.